 To represent active management, we removed all index funds and enhanced index funds.
 To represent passive management, we used the Morningstar S&P 500 Tracking category.

-As shown in Figure 1, passive large-blend strategies have outperformed active large-blend strategies for the last six years, which helps to explain why in 2019 passive US equity funds had inflows of $164 billion, while more than $205 billion under active management headed for the exits.1
+As shown in FIGURE 1, passive large-blend strategies have outperformed active large-blend strategies for the last seven years, which helps to explain why in 2020 passive US equity funds had inflows of $12.6 billion, while more than $249 billion under active management headed for the exits.1

 We’ve seen that the cyclical nature of active vs. passive investing definitely applies to the Morningstar Large Blend Category.
 The same holds true for other investment categories such as mid-caps, small-caps, and global/international equities.
 And just like performance, investor sentiment moves in cycles.
 If a certain style or asset class is doing well, investors are quick to extol its virtues and pour their money into it.
 It’s no surprise, then, that passive investing is the new darling of many investors and much of the financial press.
 But just as a marathon isn’t decided by the final 100 yards alone, we believe the dismissal of active management based on recent performance alone could be imprudent.